jmtsuji/basic-sequence-analysis/README.md

 ## What's included?
 ### Scripts (quick descriptions; see help files for more)
 - `check_md5_hashes.sh`: tests if .fastq.gz files have the same MD5 hash as downloaded (e.g., from a webserver)
+- `download_NCBI_genomes.sh`: downloads genomes from NCBI given a list of search queries
 - `fasta_dealign.sh`: dealigns fastA file
 - `fasta_U_T_swap.sh`: converts between U's and T's in FastA files
 - `fastq_deinterleave.sh`: converts interleaved FastQ to separate R1/R2 files